Two per cent measurement of $H_0$ from Cepheids alone: Discussion

 It is likely that with additional distance data and ever-improving peculiar velocity modelling (such as with \Manticore), second-rung inferences could become even more precise, with the key added benefit of being independent of \acp{SN} and associated potential systematics.
 This is even before considering future data:~\citet{HWO} argue that only 24 new Cepheid hosts observed by the proposed Habitable Worlds Observatory (HWO) would be sufficient to reach a one per cent determination of $H_0$ using the SH0ES error model.
 As of now, with \Manticore\ we achieve a determination of $H_0$ to better than two per cent (up to the caveat of uncertain selection).

-A two-rung ladder is particular useful because of its complete elimination of \acp{SN}, beyond their use to select nearby hosts.
-Indeed there have been several studies suggesting possible miscalibration of \acp{SN} (e.g.~\citealt{Seifert,Efs_SNe,SN1,SN4}).
-A recent exploration by~\cite{Wojtak_2025} modelled the SH0ES \ac{SN} sample as comprising two populations with distinct intrinsic and extrinsic properties---primarily differences in mean absolute magnitude and extinction coefficients---finding a preference for lower $H_0$ values and reducing the Hubble tension by 30 to 50 per cent.
-Indeed, an alternative programme to SH0ES---the Chicago-Carnegie Hubble Program (CCHP;~\citealt{Freedman_2019})---infers $H_0 = 69.8 \pm 0.8~(\text{stat}) \pm 1.7 ~(\text{sys}) \kmsecMpc$ using the \ac{TRGB}, in excellent agreement with our results.
+A two-rung ladder is particularly useful because of its complete elimination of \acp{SN}, beyond their use to select nearby hosts.
+Indeed there have been several studies suggesting possible miscalibration of \acp{SN} (e.g.~\citealt{Seifert,Efs_SNe,SN1,SN4,Son}).
+As an example, a recent exploration by~\cite{Wojtak_2025} modelled the SH0ES \ac{SN} sample as comprising two populations with distinct intrinsic and extrinsic properties---primarily differences in mean absolute magnitude and extinction coefficients---finding a preference for lower $H_0$ values and reducing the Hubble tension by 30 to 50 per cent.
+Indeed, an alternative programme to SH0ES---the Chicago-Carnegie Hubble Program (CCHP;~\citealt{Freedman_2019})---infers $H_0 = 69.8 \pm 0.8~(\text{stat}) \pm 1.7 ~(\text{sys}) \kmsecMpc$ using the \ac{TRGB}.
 This was recently refined using James Webb Space Telescope data of \ac{TRGB}, Cepheids and the J-region asymptotic giant branch, finding very similar results~\citep{Freedman_2025}.